 Culprit #2: A Focus on What Others Think

-I have hideous white tile throughout my entryway and kitchen with grungy brown, used-to-be-white grout.
-Most of the houses in my neighborhood have a similar floorplan, which means when I visit neighbors I literally fan-girl over their updated tile or wood floors.
-My ‘80s tile floor shows every piece of dirt, dog hair and dried mac n cheese and mandarin orange.
-I can’t count the number of times I’ve been crawling around on the floor with a paper towel and a bottle of spray cleaner spot cleaning because a friend is stopping by and I’m horrified by the state of my floor.
+I have hideous white tile throughout my entryway and kitchen that shows every piece of dirt, dog hair, dried mac 'n cheese and mandarin orange.
+The grungy brown, used-to-be-white grout almost looks intentional at this point.
+I can’t count the number of times I’ve crawled around on the floor with a paper towel and a bottle of spray cleaner spot cleaning because a friend is stopping by and I’m horrified by the state of my floor.

-But Kristie’s grandma can one-up me.
+But Kristie’s grandma has me beat.
 Her grandma bleached the sidewalks in front of her house.
 Let me repeat that, because it might make you feel better about the things you do to save face in front of others.
 SHE BLEACHED THE SIDEWALKS.
-I imagine her like Raymond’s mom from the sitcom Everybody Loves Raymond with the plastic cover on the couch that crunched uncomfortably when people sat on it, but darn it, the couch stayed clean.
+I imagine her like Raymond’s mom from the sitcom Everybody Loves Raymond with her plastic cover on the couch.
+It crunched uncomfortably when people sat on it, but darn it, the couch stayed clean.

 Kristie’s grandma and I might be slightly neurotic, but stop for a minute and think about things that you DON’T DO because, in a small or a major way, you worry about what people might think.
 Let me give you some ideas to spur the brainstorm:

-- Not having people over as often as you’d like because 1) You’re not a great cook 2) You’d have to clean the house 3) You feel like you’re not a great host
+- Not having people over as often as you’d like because 1) You’re not a great cook 2) You’d have to clean the house 3) You feel responsible for making it an epic event as the host

 What did you add to this list?